kr55/ssiscataloger/index.md

 * Migrate Environments, Project and Package parameter configurations - Select the checkbox if you want to migrate catalog Environments.
 This will also apply environment references to SSIS projects and parameter mapping.
 If there are server-side default values set for some project or package parameters, those will also be migrated to the target server.

-**While you are on your way, would you like to replace your environment variable values?""
+**While you are on your way, would you like to replace your environment variable values?**

 If you wish to replace environment variable, project, or package parameter values with new values, configure the replacement rules in this screen.